2026-27 Upper School Curriculum Guide

 Students taking a Pass/Fail course will receive regular grades on the tests, papers, and quizzes of their Pass/Fail course, but the grade recorded on quarter and semester grade reports will be limited to a P or an F. A student may not reverse their decision to take a course Pass/Fail after the published deadline has passed.

-Students seeking exception to the above criteria must place their request (either in writing or through their advisor) before the Academic Affairs Committee.
+Students seeking an exception to the above criteria must place their request (either in writing or through their advisor) before the Academic Affairs Committee.
 The Academic Affairs Committee, excluding its student representatives, will vote based on whether the change in grading option makes a positive impact on the student's program.
 In order for a student to receive approval for a Pass/Fail option from the committee, the student’s request must receive support from more than fifty percent of those committee members.

 Changes to Academic Program